andrewbihl/andrewbihl.github.io/content/blog/0002/index.md

 ## Summary

 In my experience, much of learning technical information comes down to drawing categories and relationships.
-I've found that by highlighting statements as I read by their purpose, I can more quickly understand the information being presented.
+I've found while reading that by highlighting statements according to their purpose, I can more quickly understand the information being presented.
 It also helps me stay focused and see which statements I didn't comprehend on first pass.
-I assign statements one of five functions:
+I assign statements to one of five functions:
 - points
 - limitation
 - evidence
 - value
 - background

-These functions align with a more general view of learning in which the functions contribute to a step in the learning process.
+These functions align with a more general view of learning in which the functions contribute to a step in my learning process.

 ## Motivation: the learning process